 Our counsellors are volunteers who are either qualified or in the final stages of their training with accredited institutions.
 LGBT Health and Wellbeing provides ongoing professional supervision to all our counsellors and all adhere to BACP ethical standards and Code of Practice.

 HOW MUCH DOES IT COST?

-Private counselling in Edinburgh costs around £45 per session.
+Private counselling in Edinburgh and Glasgow costs around £45 per session.
 Our service is supported by donations so although you will never be turned away if you are unable to pay, we ask all of our clients to make a donation at each session according to their ability to do so.
 All donations come directly into the counselling service and we are members of the Gift Aid scheme.

 HOW DO I GET STARTED?

 The first thing to do is to complete and send us a referral form (Edinburgh form) (Glasgow form) or to give us a call.
 You will then be invited to attend an initial appointment with the counselling coordinator.
 This will happen within two to four weeks.
 The meeting will last about an hour and will give you the opportunity to:

 - find out about what the service can offer you